YuryShchasny/YuryShchasny/README.md

 - Room DB
 - Retrofit2
 - MVVM
+- Clean Architecture
 - LiveData
+ ## Soft Skills
+- Kotlin
+- Java
+- Android SDK
+- Coroutines
+- Room DB
+- Retrofit2
+- MVVM
+- Clean Architecture
+- LiveData

 ## Language Proficiency
-- English (A2) // Reading Documentation
+- English (B1) // Reading Documentation

 ## How to Reach Me
 Feel free to contact me via email for any inquiries or opportunities.
 I am open to collaborations and discussions related to Android development or any other related opportunities